Holographic discommensurations: The holographic setup

 Following the standard AdS/CFT prescription, the boundary values of the holographic fields are dual to the one-point functions in the boundary theory:

-where $\mu$ is a spatially modulated chemical potential, $\rho$ is a charge density and $J_y$ -- diamagnetic current and $\epsilon$ -- the energy density.
+where $\mu$ is a spatially modulated chemical potential, $\rho$ is a charge density, $J_y$ -- diamagnetic current and $\epsilon$ -- the energy density.

-We search for finite temperature solutions, which means that in the near horizon all functions must be regular.
+We look for finite temperature solutions, therefore near horizon all functions must be regular.
 In addition, the equations of motion require $Q_{tt}(1,x) = Q_{zz}(1,x)$, which in turn implies that the surface gravity is constant and given by \eqref{eq:T}, see e.g.\cite{Horowitz:2012ky}.

 It is relatively easy to construct the commensurate state.
-One starts from the spontaneous solution at certain finite temperature $T_0$ (in this note I will consider fixed $T_0=0.1$) with thermodynamically preferred momentum $p=p_0(T_0)$ and then turn on the explicit lattice with \textbf{exact} same momentum $k=p$.
+One starts from the spontaneous solution at certain finite temperature $T$ (in this note I will consider fixed $T=0.01$) with thermodynamically preferred momentum $p=p_0(T)$ and then turn on the explicit lattice with \textbf{exact} same momentum $k=p$.
 Then the two structures will be commensurate by construction.
-And one can use the standard DeTurck method \cite{Headrick:2009pv, Wiseman:2011by} in the periodic computation domain with period $\lambda = 4\pi/k$\footnote{Note here once again that we are working with the momenta of the charge modulation, which are twice larger then the momenta of the current/axion modulation.
-Therefore one actually needs to consider the computation domain of twice the period of the CDW in order to accommodate one period of a current.}.
+One can use the standard DeTurck method \cite{Headrick:2009pv, Wiseman:2011by} in the periodic computation domain with period $\lambda = 4\pi/k$\footnote{Note here once again that we are working with the momenta of the charge modulation, which are twice larger then the momenta of the current/axion modulation.
+Therefore one actually needs to consider the computation domain of twice the period of the CDW in order to accommodate one period of the current.}.
 As it has been shown in detail in \cite{Mott}, this state is the holographic analogue of the Mott insulator.
 This will be the ``parent'' commensurate state, mentioned in the Introduction.
 The features of this $1/1$ state are mostly similar to those of the pure spontaneous crystal: the staggered diamagnetic currents are seen and the charge modulation is present as well \cite{Mott}.

-The focus of this note is thermodynamic stability of this state and transitions to the incommensurate one.
+The focus of this note is on the thermodynamic stability of this state and its transition to the incommensurate one.
 But in order to study thermodynamic stability, we need to construct the competing incommensurate solutions first and compare the spatially averaged thermodynamic potential, given by